 Lithium-Ion Battery Import License- Brief Overview

-India imports Lithium-ion Batteries from various countries as these have some great qualities such as quick charging etc. In order to import Lithium-ion Batteries, importers need to apply to the CPCB by following the due process along with supporting documents.
+India imports Lithium-ion Batteries from various countries as these have some great qualities such as quick charging etc. In order to import Lithium-ion Batteries, importers need to apply to the CPCB by following the due process along with supporting necessary papers.
 One can also renew this registration.

 Introduction to Batteries